Many things matter about a neighborhood, but the first thing most people notice

 is really made up of people who know each other, don't move often, and

 have lived here in this very neighborhood for quite a while.

 Notable & Unique: Real Estate

 In addition, one way that the Skokie Hwy / E Old Elm Rd neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 99.5% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.

 Also of note, owner-occupied real estate dominates the Skokie Hwy / E Old Elm Rd neighborhood.
 In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 98.4% of neighborhoods in America.
-With a real estate vacancy rate of only 0.6%, the Skokie Hwy / E Old Elm Rd neighborhood has a lower vacancy rate than 95.9% of U.S. neighborhoods, a very elite group.
-Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.
+This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
+With just 0.6% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Skokie Hwy / E Old Elm Rd neighborhood, and/or an issue with creating enough supply for the demand.
+This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.